TIPS on Tipping Vendors!

 DJ, BAND + MUSICIANS

-Similar to hair + makeup, if you have a DJ or a solo musician then the standard 15%-20% of the total cost of their services is a standard tipping rate!
+If you have a DJ or a solo musician then $50 - $150 is a standard tipping rate!
 However, if you have a band with multiple musician it is typically custom to tip per member anywhere from $20-$50!

 PHOTOGRAPHER + VIDEOGRAPHER

 Most of the time the photographer and/or videographer is the owner of their own company, therefore you do not need to tip.
-However, if you felt they went above and beyond what you expected tipping $50-$100 is plenty!
+However, if you felt they went above and beyond what you expected tipping $100-$200 is very much appreciated!
 Additionally, if they bring along an assistant or you have a photo booth with an attendant $50 is an appreciated amount, but not required.

 The florist is another vendor that does not expect tips from clients.
-Nonetheless, if you were over-the-moon with the job she or he did, feel free to add an additional 10%-15% to your final invoice!
-Some florists even stick around and help venue coordinators with set up which is another thing to note - i'd personally tip in this instance as well!
+Nonetheless, if you were over-the-moon with the job she or he did, tipping them $50 - $150 is an appreciated amount!
+Some florists even stick around and help venue coordinators with set up which is another thing to note - I'd personally tip in this instance as well!

 I noted above that many venues have gratuity in their pricing to you already.
 However, be sure to get confirmation where that gratuity goes!
 Is it split between all of the waitstaff working your wedding?
 Or does it go to you Coordinator?
 Most of the time gratuity goes to the servers.
 So if you think your Coordinator went above and beyond to make your day the best it could possibly be $50-$150 goes a long way!

 Your planner is the one person who keeps things running smoothly and absorbs the stress of the day so you don’t have to.
 They're the one with your best intention and 99.9% of the time go above and beyond for you (the client) to be sure your day goes off without a hitch!
-Planners never expect a tip, however, tipping 15%-20% of the total cost of their services seems to be custom these days!
+Planners never expect a tip, however, tipping 5%-15% of the total cost of their services seems to be custom these days, this amount usually falls between $250 - $500!

 It is important to remember there are other ways to show your appreciation beyond tipping!
 Thank you cards + online reviews go a long way especially in the hospitality industry where word of mouth is our main form of communication!